Swarovski EL Swarovision 42-mm Binoculars

 we’ll try anyway.

-The new 42-mm ELs are made with fluoride-containing HD lens that feature a unique
+The 42-mm EL Pros are made with fluoride-containing HD lens that feature a unique

 design that Swarovski refers to as “field flattener lenses”.
 There are two field